MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Restart-MgBetaTeamworkDevice.md

 ## SYNOPSIS
 Restart the specified Microsoft Teams-enabled device asynchronously.
 A device is restarted after the async operation completes successfully, which might occur subsequent to a response from this API.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Restart-MgTeamworkDevice](/powershell/module/Microsoft.Graph.Teams/Restart-MgTeamworkDevice?view=graph-powershell-v1.0)

 ## SYNTAX